WhityGhost/Caiburity/README.md

    npm i
    ```

-4. Create a Firebase project and select the web app
+4. Create a Vercel project and select the web app
 5. Create an `.env.local` file in the root directory, and add the following variables:

    ```makefile